Ulmus pumila: Cultivation

 U. pumila is said to have been introduced to the US in 1905 by Prof. John George Jack, and later by Frank Nicholas Meyer, though 'Siberian elm' appears in some 19th-century US nursery catalogues.
 The tree was cultivated at the United States Department of Agriculture (USDA) Experimental Station at Mandan, North Dakota, where it flourished.
 It was consequently selected by the USDA for planting in shelter belts across the prairies in the aftermath of the Dustbowl disasters, where its rapid growth and tolerance for drought and cold initially made it a great success.
 However, the species later proved susceptible to numerous maladies.
 Attempts to find a more suitable cultivar were initiated in 1997 by the Plant Materials Center of the USDA, which established experimental plantations at Akron, Colorado, and Sidney, Nebraska.
-The study, no. 201041K, will conclude in 2020.
+The study, no. 201041K, was to conclude in 2020.
 The US National Champion, measuring 33.5 m high in 2011, grows in Berrien County, Michigan.

 The seeds lose their viability rapidly after maturity unless placed on suitable germination conditions or dried and placed at low temperatures.
-The species has a high sunlight requirement and is not shade-tolerant; with adequate light it exhibits rapid growth.
+The species has a high sunlight requirement and is not shade-tolerant; with adequate light, it exhibits rapid growth.
 The tree is also fairly intolerant of wet ground conditions, growing better on well-drained soils.
 While it is very resistant to drought and severe cold, and able to grow on poor soils, its short period of dormancy, flowering early in spring followed by continuous growth until the first frosts of autumn, renders it vulnerable to frost damage.

-As an ornamental U. pumila is a very poor tree, tending to be short-lived, with brittle wood and poor crown shape, but it has nevertheless enjoyed some popularity owing to its rapid growth and provision of shade.
-The Siberian Elm has been described as "one of the world's worst... ornamental trees that does not deserve to be planted anywhere".
+As an ornamental, U. pumila is a very poor tree, tending to be short-lived, with brittle wood and poor crown shape, but it has nevertheless enjoyed some popularity owing to its rapid growth and provision of shade.
+The Siberian elm has been described as "one of the world's worst... ornamental trees that does not deserve to be planted anywhere".
 Yet in the US during the 1950s, the tree was also widely promoted as a fast-growing hedging substitute for privet, and as a consequence is now commonly found in nearly all states.

 Cultivars

 Valued for the high resistance of some clones to Dutch elm disease, over a dozen selections have been made to produce hardy ornamental cultivars, although several may no longer be in cultivation:

+A variegated weeping elm, with cream, dark green, and light green variegation, is cultivated in China as Ulmus pumila 'Variegata'.

 Some authorities consider the cultivar 'Berardii' a form of U. pumila.
 Nottingham elm, considered an Ulmus × hollandica by Richens, was marketed from the 19th century as 'Siberian elm'.